Table of Contents

 They organized exclusive frat parties at colleges and allowed entrance to only those students who downloaded the application.

-Once these hip and influential frat users were onboard and started using the app, it attracted other users towards the platform to interact with them for hopes of finding a match and so on it spread across the United States.
+Once these hip and influential frat users were onboard and started using the app, it attracted other users towards the platform to interact with them for the hopes of finding a match, and so on it spread across the United States.

 Tinder targeted sorority girls as its early adopters.
 They would go to sorority chapters, give a presentation and have all the girls in the meeting install the app.